-The proposed ISF on lower Potter Creek can exist without material injury to other water rights because it is a new junior water right.
+As a new junior water right, the proposed ISF on Monitor Creek can exist without material injury to other water rights.
 Under the provisions of section 37-92-102(3)(b), C.R.S., the CWCB will recognize any uses or exchanges of water in existence on the date this ISF water right is appropriated.